Julie Eisenberg (Jiwan Shakti Kaur)

 Rebecca’s journey with yoga and meditation began more than twenty years ago when she took precepts with the Zen Buddhist Society of Compassionate Wisdom, finding that a vigorous yoga practice was the only way to keep her chattering mind quiet on her meditation mat.
 As those practices expanded into helping her with the stresses of school, and, later, work and family life, she has been exploring the benefits of her practice on and off the mat ever since.
 Forever a student, she brings a beginners mind and an awakened heart to her practice and teaching.
 Compassion, empathy, humor and joy are at the core of all of her classes.
 Her focus is on alignment and mindful movement with breath in both a traditional hatha as well as vinyasa style.

-Rebecca completed her RYT-200 training at Willow Street Yoga in Takoma Park, MD, and an 85 hour Yoga Alliance pre and post natal yoga teacher training with Debra Flashenburg of the Prenatal Yoga Center of New York City.
+Rebecca completed her RYT-200 training at Willow Street Yoga in Takoma Park, MD, and a Registered Prenatal Yoga Teacher (RPYT) with Yoga Alliance certified to teach pre and post natal yoga by Debra Flashenburg of the Prenatal Yoga Center of New York City.
 As a mother of two young boys, she is impassioned to support other women in their journey into motherhood through the mindfulness and body centered practices of yoga and meditation.
 As birth and postpartum doula, she emphasizes childbirth education and body awareness in her prenatal classes, bringing these practical aspects together with a warm, nurturing teaching style.

 Kristina (Karuna) Maze